1-day in Rome

 Before entering it, you can go around it as well as on the small hill on its left side for some nice views.

-In order to visit it, you need to buy a ticket online.
-We bought the “Full Experience ticket” for 22€ that gives access to some additional parts of the Colosseum, as well as the Roman forum, the Palatine and other attractions made by the Parco archeologico del Colosseo that manage all those sites.
+To visit it, you need to buy a ticket online.
+We bought the “Full Experience ticket” for 22€, which gives access to some additional parts of the Colosseum, as well as the Roman Forum, the Palatine, and other attractions managed by the Parco archeologico del Colosseo, which manages all those sites.

 Colosseum